Shanatanu-J/LeetCode-Solutions-Python/README.md

 ﻿# LeetCode-Solutions-Python
- This Repo contains the solution of all the questions on leetcode.
+ This Repository contains the solution of all the questions on leetcode, written in Python 3.